bebraw/ghw/README.md

 * [commander.js](https://github.com/visionmedia/commander.js)
 * [suite.js](https://github.com/bebraw/suite.js)

-You can use "sudo npm install marked mu2 commander suite.js" to install these.
-Note that you won't need commander.js if you use ghw as a module.
-Also suite.js is optional (needed by tests).
+You can use "sudo npm install" to install the dependencies locally.
+After that you should be able to run the tests (lib/tests.js)

 ## Thanks